-Brisbane’s inner city reaches are magical destinations once again this Christmas, hosting free festive celebrations all across the CBD and South Bank.
-A visit to the city to see the giant Christmas Tree, nightly parade and other fantastical festive delights are must-do’s on every family’s holiday wish list.
+The great news is Brisbane’s inner-city will be a magical destination once again this Christmas, hosting free festive celebrations all across the CBD and South Bank.
+A visit to the city to see the giant Christmas Tree, City Hall lights and other fantastical festive delights are must-do’s on every family’s holiday wish list.

 Each year for 4 weeks Brisbane celebrates Christmas in tinsel-filled style.
 There are plenty of free Christmas events so pull out your calendar and pencil in some of these crackers!

 All these events are yet to be confirmed for 2022

 TBC for 2022: It’s one of Brisbane’s most favourite traditions.
 Heading to King George Square to watch the lighting of the HUGE Christmas tree squeezed in with hundreds of other Brisbanites.
 This year, the Lighting of the Christmas Tree will be an held at King George Square and live-streamed via Brisbane City Facebook page, from 6.30pm – 7.30pm on Friday November 26.

 Lord Mayor Adrian Schrinner will turn on the 22m-high Christmas tree’s twinkling lights accompanied by special Christmas musical performances to get you in the festive mood.
 The Brisbane Christmas Tree will be on display from 26 November to 6 January in King George Square.

 - Where: King George Square or Online via the Brisbane City Council Facebook Page

 - When: Friday 26 November at 6:30pm

 - Find out more here.